eclecticiq/OpenTAXII/README.md

 ## State of the project

-We have recently made a decision to consider this project **feature-complete**.
+We have made the decision to consider this project **feature-complete**.
 It means we still maintain it, however we focus only on bug fixes.
 Still, we’re very open to external contributions - if you know how to fix an issue and you can open a PR, we will be very grateful.

 ## Getting started
 See [the documentation](https://opentaxii.readthedocs.io/en/stable/installation.html).